Lake Bonneville: Geologic history

+In previous publications the "Gilbert shoreline" was regarded as one of the prominent shorelines in the Bonneville basin, but this interpretation has been revised.
+The Gilbert episode (now referred to as the Currey cycle of Great Salt Lake) was a rise of Great Salt Lake about 50 ft (15 m) higher than modern average levels.
+Sediments deposited near the highest level of the Currey cycle are well dated at about 12,700 years BP.
+A mappable shoreline at the maximum level of the Currey cycle has not been recognized.

 Isostasy

 The shorelines of Lake Bonneville have been warped by isostatic processes, as was recognized by Gilbert and extensively studied since Gilbert's day.
 Earth's crust subsided beneath the weight of the water while the lake existed, but when the lake evaporated and the water load was considerably reduced, the crust beneath the lake basin rebounded.
 As a result, the elevation of the Bonneville shoreline is 74 m higher in the Lakeside Mountains, elevation 1626 m, west of the Great Salt Lake near the center of the Lake Bonneville water load, than at Red Rock Pass, 1552 m, where the lake was very shallow.
 As an example of isostatic deformation of the shorelines, the elevation of the Bonneville shoreline near Salt Lake City is 1586 m, but on Antelope Island in the Great Salt Lake, the elevation of the same shoreline is 1599 m.

 Fossils, volcanic ashes, etc.

 In addition to the abundant geological features produced by Lake Bonneville, such as shorelines and sediments, fossilized fish bones and scales reveal information about the physical and chemical characteristics of the paleolake.
 Pollen from plants that lived in the Bonneville basin is abundant in Bonneville marl.
 Invertebrate fossils in Lake Bonneville deposits include mollusks and ostracodes, and bones of extinct mammals are found in Pleistocene deposits in the Bonneville basin.
 Volcanic ashes in sediments of Lake Bonneville help with correlations and aid in deciphering lake history.
 Lake Bonneville shorelines, and those of other paleolakes on Earth, are good analogs for shorelines on other planets, such as Mars.